acusti/affixing-header/README.md

 ### Compatibility

 The scroll handling uses `requestAnimationFrame`, which is [only available in IE10+][raf-caniuse].
-For older browsers, your header simply won?t affix when you scroll up, but you shouldn?t see any other issues (yay progressive enhancement!).
-To add compatibility for older browsers, just include a [requestAnimationFrame polyfill][raf-polyfill].
+For older browsers, your header won’t affix to the top of the page when you scroll up, but you shouldn’t see any other issues (yay progressive enhancement).
+To add full support for older browsers, just include a [requestAnimationFrame polyfill][raf-polyfill].

 [acusti.ca]: http://www.acusti.ca
 [jank-free onscroll]: https://github.com/acusti/jank-free-onscroll